Do I need the latest greatest camera

 to take good photographs?!

-In fact, despite the smaller sensor, the Panasonic G9 I am currently using actually has higher dynamic range than the Canon 5D MKIII full frame Pro camera at moderate ISO and the G9 can do many incredible things I appreciate that the 5D3 is incapable of, like pre-burst mode where it can take 30 photos immediately before you press the shutter enabling you to capture sudden fast action, not to mention having the incredible 5 axis image stabilisation built in (one of the best systems in the world) allowing slower than normal shutter speeds for static subjects which in turn means you can use lower film speeds (ISO) which can negate the sensor noise disadvantage.
+In fact, despite the smaller sensor, my Panasonic G9 actually had higher dynamic range than the Canon 5D MKIII full frame Pro camera at moderate ISO and the G9 could do many incredible things I appreciate that the 5D3 is incapable of, like pre-burst mode where it can take 30 photos immediately before you press the shutter enabling you to capture sudden fast action, not to mention having the incredible 5 axis image stabilisation built in (one of the best systems in the world) allowing slower than normal shutter speeds for static subjects which in turn means you can use lower film speeds (ISO) which can negate the sensor noise disadvantage.

 Reading the various camera forums it is easy to think that only the best and latest systems with the biggest sensors will do but I think it is very easy to get carried away and lose perspective.
 On photography forums (Fora?) you see endless, often quite heated, arguments claiming that you need the biggest sensor to avoid digital noise and that brand A is far better than brand B which must be rubbish and can't possibly take a good photograph.
 I sometimes wonder if these people ever actually take any real photos or just spend all their time reading camera specification sheets and arguing on forums, like some sort of "Top Trumps" game.
 Yes, all things being equal, a larger sensor with lower pixel density, will potentially, in low light situations, give you a "cleaner" looking photo.
 And yes, if you need a camera for specialised photos like fast sports or photographing Birds In Flight (BIF - One of the most difficult subjects to photograph) then cameras with faster frame rates and better "Tracking" focussing capabilities will be a distinct advantage.